-When making backups, coping/moving large files on your Linux system, you may want to monitor the progress of an on going operation.
+When making backups, and copying/moving large files on your Linux system, you may want to monitor the progress of an ongoing operation.
 Many terminal tools do not have the functionality to allow you to view progress information when a command is running in a pipe.

-In this article, we shall look at an important Linux/Unix command called pv.
+In this article, we shall look at an important Linux/Unix command called pv – Pipe Viewer.

 Pv is a terminal-based tool that allows you to monitor the progress of data that is being sent through a pipe.
 When using the pv command, it gives you a visual display of the following information: